-- 24 When Nahor had lived 29 years, he fathered Terah. - 25 And Nahor lived after he fathered Terah 119 years and had other sons and daughters. - 26 When Terah had lived 70 years, he fathered Abram, Nahor, and Haran. - 27 Now these are the generations of Terah.
-Terah fathered Abram, Nahor, and Haran; and Haran fathered Lot. - 28 Haran died in the presence of his father Terah in the land of his kindred, in Ur of the Chaldeans. - 29 And Abram and Nahor took wives.
-The name of Abram's wife was Sarai, and the name of Nahor's wife, Milcah, the daughter of Haran the father of Milcah and Iscah. - 30 Now Sarai was barren; she had no child. - 31 Terah took Abram his son and Lot the son of Haran, his grandson, and Sarai his daughter-in-law, his son Abram's wife, and they went forth together from Ur of the Chaldeans to go into the land of Canaan, but when they came to Haran, they settled there. - 32 The days of Terah were 205 years, and Terah died in Haran.
+- 24 Nahor lived twenty-nine years, and became the father of Terah; - and Nahor lived one hundred and nineteen years after he became the father of Terah, and he had other sons and daughters. - Terah lived seventy years, and became the father of Abram, Nahor and Haran. - Now these are the records of the generations of Terah.
+Terah became the father of Abram, Nahor and Haran; and Haran became the father of Lot. - Haran died in the presence of his father Terah in the land of his birth, in Ur of the Chaldeans. - Abram and Nahor took wives for themselves.
+The name of Abram's wife was Sarai; and the name of Nahor's wife was Milcah, the daughter of Haran, the father of Milcah and Iscah. - 30 Sarai was barren; she had no child. - Terah took Abram his son, and Lot the son of Haran, his grandson, and Sarai his daughter-in-law, his son Abram's wife; and they went out together from Ur of the Chaldeans in order to enter the land of Canaan; and they went as far as Haran, and settled there. - The days of Terah were two hundred and five years; and Terah died in Haran.